adama997/Unmanned-Aerial-Vehicle/README.md

 3-> Panel method ("Panel_V01.py" : method which use fluid mechanic properties for path planning).

 Alongside these algorithms which are implemented, there are in this project a visualization function ("Plot.py" : for plotting), a scenario function ("Scenario.py" : for describing operations scenario), a drone modeling function ("Drones_V01.py" : models the drone or UAV) and an oriented graph("graph.py" : for traffic simulation based on the architecture of Toulouse city - France) and "Function.py" for some use cases functions for python files described above.

+To execute : run the "Scenario.py" file.
+An exemple is already done with RRT algorithm.